worldline/openshift-cartridge-tomee/README.md

 Note: If you are building locally you'll also want to add any output wars under webapps from the build to your `.gitignore` file.

-Note: If you are running scaled TOMCAT then you need an application deployed to the root context (i.e. http://app_name-namespace.rhcloud.com/) for the HAProxy load-balancer to recognize that the TOMCAT instance is active.
+Note: If you are running scaled TOMEE then you need an application deployed to the root context (i.e. http://app_name-namespace.rhcloud.com/) for the HAProxy load-balancer to recognize that the TOMEE instance is active.

 or